mdozmorov/RNA-seq/README.md

 VLI11_C_S62_L008_R1_001.txt.gz,C
 ```

-- `calcTPM.R` - a function to calculate TPMs from gene counts

 - `Figure_clusterProfiler_nes.Rmd` - Takes the results of edgeR analysis from an Excel file, performs GO and KEGG GSEA and plots the results as horizontal barplots, sorted by normalized enrichment score (NES).
-[Example](Figure_clusterProfiler.pdf)
+[Example](examples/Figure_clusterProfiler.pdf)

 - `Figure_clusterProfiler_asis.Rmd` - Takes the results of edgeR analysis from an Excel file, performs GO and KEGG GSEA and plots the results as horizontal barplots, sorted by p-value, as they come out of the enrichment analysis.

 - `Figure_heatmap.Rmd` - make heatmap for selected genes.
-Uses `TMP.xlsx` produced by `Analysis.Rmd` and a custom signature of gene names
+Uses `TMP.xlsx` produced by `Analysis*.Rmd` and a custom signature of gene names

-- `Pathview.Rmd` - visualization of top KEGG pathways.
-Uses `DEGs.xlsx` produced by `Analysis.Rmd`
+### Supplemental scripts

+- `calcTPM.R` - a function to calculate TPMs from gene counts

 - `utils.R` - helper functions